Don't Be Saprize

-Don't Be Saprize is the debut album by the Road Dawgs, released on March 23, 1999 through Virgin Records.
+Don't Be Saprize is the debut studio album by American hip hop duo Road Dawgs.
+It was released on March 23, 1999 through Noo Trybe Records.
+Production was handled by Mr. Payback, Greg Royal, Binky Mack, Darren Lighty, KayGee, Rick "Dutch" Cousin, and Road Dawgs themselves, with Mack 10 serving as executive producer.
+It features guest appearances from Mack 10, Ice Cube, Squeak Ru, Boo Kapone, Boobie, MC Eiht, Ms. Toi, Q.S.-Bandit, Vernell Sales and Young Pretty.

 Background

 The Road Dawgs first started out in 1993 and, along with the Rottin Razkals, were closely associated with Naughty by Nature.
 The duo appeared on several songs by Naughty by Nature and Rottin Razkals in 1993 and 1995 but were unable to get a record deal.
-In 1998 the duo began working with Mack 10 and inked a deal with Virgin Records, who placed the Road Dawgs in its sublabel Noo Trybe.
+In 1998 the duo began working with Mack 10 and signed a deal with Virgin Records, who placed the Road Dawgs in its sublabel Noo Trybe.
 The duo then began work on their debut album, Don't Be Saprize.

-Don't Be Saprize featured production from the Road Dawgs themselves, Clinton "Payback" Sands, Greg Royal and Naughty by Nature producer Kay Gee, who produced the song "Break Yourself" with Darren Lighty.
-The album also featured guest appearances from several prominent west coast rappers, including Mack 10, Ice Cube and Mc Eiht.

 The album's lone single was "Bouncin'", it also had a promotional music video released for it.
 Mack 10 performed the chorus for the song and also appeared in the video.

 Reception

-The album was neither a critical nor commercial success.
-Don't be Saprize only made it to No. 91 on the Billboard's Top R&B/Hip-Hop Albums.
-It peaked on the week of April 10, 1999 and dropped off the chart the following week.
+Don't be Saprize was neither a critical nor commercial success.
+It peaked at No. 91 on the Billboard's Top R&B/Hip-Hop Albums chart.

-Allmusic's Jon Azpiri gave the album 1.5 stars out of a possible five and had this to say about the album "...The group seems incapable of creating a consistent album.
+AllMusic's Jon Azpiri thought that "[t]he group seems incapable of creating a consistent album.
 Lyrically, many of the tracks on the album, like "Gangbang Shit" and "Murderfest 99, wallow in ignorance.
 Aside from the single "Bouncin," there is little to recommend on this album."
+Hannibal Tabu's review for The Source was more favorable.
+He called Don't Be Saprize "an enjoyable gangster rap album" that "shows some solid musicianship plus industry cred".
+He commended the group's vocal performance, highlighting unique delivery of each member.